Since most administrators are not in possession of a crystal ball, network capacity planning can be a very tricky

 Perhaps the most important step in capacity planning is to have occasional meetings with your company's executive staff.
 The reason this is so important is that growth is not usually linear.
 Over the years, I've seen countless situations in which administrators assume that because the company grew by 10% last year, it's going to grow by 10% next year, and they use that projection for capacity planning.
 In the real world, though, things are rarely this simple.

 Anyone who watches the stock market knows the economy tends to fluctuate.
 It's these very fluctuations that often dictate whether -- or how much -- a company is going to grow over a given period of time.
 That's why it's so important to discuss the company's outlook with the executive management staff.
 It's their job to understand what the market is doing and how that is going to affect the company's growth.
-In most cases, the executive management staff should be able to give you a more accurate growth projection than you could
+In most cases, the executive management staff should be able to give you a more accurate growth projection than you could make on your own.

 2. How well is the existing hardware meeting the company's current needs?